jstrait/clawhammer/README.markdown

 About the HUB Format
 ====================

 The HUB format is very simple.
-A HUB file contains 6 records, which represent each of the samples stored in the file.
+A HUB file contains 6 records, which represent each of the sounds stored in the file.
 Each record contains a header, followed by actual sample data.

 <table>
 <tr>